inventhouse/tutorials/FE-SG-jq/LessonPlan.md

 Demos
 -----
 The demo commands, along with brief notes, are organized in the Makefile; `make list` will print the demo targets.
-Some demos will also push their command onto the pasteboard when run.
+Some demos will also push their command onto the pasteboard when run using mac OS's pbcopy command; that may not be portable, sorry.
 There is a set of sequential aliases that allow the demos to be run in order by repeatedly sourcing (not just running) the `makenext` script.

 ### Simple (but useful!) examples
 (make 1-6)